 Between 2000 and 2006, Slovakia experienced one of the highest unemployment rates in the EU.
 This experience can be explained by an underperforming production sector combined with relatively stronger inflows of young-age cohorts into the labour force due to demographic changes.
 During a short period that preceded the economic crisis in 2008, the GDP and employment growth in Slovakia were among the highest in the EU member states.
 Slovakia's labour market reaction to the economic crisis was one of the most severe in the EU.
-The period between 2011 and 2019, which is covered by our sample, can be characterised by steady growth in total employment, accompanied by a reduction in the unemployment rate to levels less than the EU average.
+The period ranging between 2011 and 2019, which is covered by our sample, was characterised by steady growth in total employment, accompanied by a reduction in the unemployment rate to levels less than the EU average.
 Although disrupted during the COVID-19 pandemic, the country seems to have resumed this trajectory again in 2021.

 Despite its turbulent labour market situation, Slovakia's ALMP spending (as a share of GDP or per registered JS) remains one of the lowest in the EU.
-Here, we mainly focus on 2011 because it is a period during which the three ALMP programmes were implemented under comparable settings.
-With a high number of JSs and limited resources, Slovak employment policies have focused on programmes with low costs per participant to maximise the availability of activation measures.
-The unemployment benefit covered fifty percent of the pre-unemployment working income; it was paid monthly during the first six months of unemployment to those unemployed who worked for at least two out of the last three years.
-Alternatively, the social assistance benefit was means-tested, but its monthly payments were not time-limited.
-Contributions associated with ALMP programmes were paid on top of the unemployment or social insurance benefit.
+Herein, we mainly focus on 2011 because it is a year during which the three ALMP programmes were implemented under comparable settings.
+With a high number of JSs and limited resources, Slovak employment policies focus on programmes with low costs per participant, with the aim of maximising the availability of activation measures.
+The unemployment benefit covers fifty percent of the preunemployment working income; it is paid monthly during the first six months of unemployment to those unemployed individuals who worked for at least two out of the last three years.
+Alternatively, the social assistance benefit is means-tested, but its monthly payments are not time-limited.
+Contributions associated with ALMP programmes are paid on top of the unemployment or social insurance benefit.